llepogam/JEDHA/Block 3 - North Face/README.md

 # North Face Project

-This project use clustering algorithme and  topic modeling  product descriptions.
+This project use clustering algorithm and  topic modeling  product descriptions.
 It processes a dataset of Northface product and applies natural language processing methods to identify patterns and group similar products.

 ## Overview
 The notebook provides a comprehensive pipeline for analyzing textual product data:

 - Data Loading and Preprocessing: Reads and cleans product descriptions
-- Text Vectorization: Converts text to numerical features using NLP techniques
-- Recommender System: Applies clustering algorithms to group similar products
+- Clustering and Recommender System: Applies clustering algorithms to group similar products
-- Topic Modeling: Extracts main topics from product descriptions and C=creates word clouds to visualize key terms in each topic
+- Topic Modeling: Extracts main topics from product descriptions and creates word clouds to visualize key terms in each topic

 ## Key Components